SergejsBure/InvestorsClock/README.txt

-The Investor's clock shows the time in different time zones.
+The Investor's Clock shows the time in different time zones.
 This program was designed for Wall Street traders and investors.
-There are few clocks on the wall in the trading hall, each clock face shows current time in the investing center of certain region.
+Inspired by the traditional trading hall setup where few clocks on the wall, each clock face shows current time in the investing center of certain region.
 My program is useful for persons, trading stocks from home or small office.
 With this program it is easy to control different time zones.
-Designed for Windows version 7, 8.1, 10, 11 only 64 bit.
+Designed for Windows 7, 8.1, 10, 11 versions, only 64 bit.

 Homepage https://investorsclock.sourceforge.io/
 Developer’s e-mail: Sergey@Bure.id.LV